mannanshukla/mannanshukla.github.io/resume.md

 An elegant imageboard made for the modern web, written in Flask

+### <span>rvilleforecast</span> <span>2021 - Present</span>

+RHS Hackathon Club project.
+Various embedded weather stations will be placed around Robbinsville and send their sensor data to a centralized server which will perform calculations and send it to desktop and mobile clients.
+An API will also be provided.

 ## Education

 ### <span>Robbinsville High School</span> <span>2018 - Present</span>

-  - GPA 4.35
+  - GPA 4.36
   - Honor Roll All Years
   - Took all Honors Classes or Higher
-  - Took AP Physics, AP Calculus, and AP Computer Science
+  - Took 7 AP classes including Physics, Calculus, and Computer Science
   - Took All Available Engineering and Media Classes

 ### <span>Google TensorFlow Developer Certification</span> <span>Present</span>

 I'm currently pursuing the TensorFlow Developer Certification which is used to demonstrate proficiency in using TensorFlow to solve Deep Learning and Machine Learning problems.
-I am expected to finish this summer.

 ## Skills

- - Languages: Java, Python, C, Shell
+ - Languages: Java, Python, Shell
  - Operating Systems: GNU/Linux, macOS
  - Web Development: HTML, CSS, Markdown, Flask
- - Project Management: Agile/Scrum, Jira
+ - Project Management: Agile, Jira
  - Misc: vim, Final Cut Pro

 ## Personal

-- Embedded Technology and Alternative ISAs
-	- I've always been interested in the Electrical Engineering aspect of computers, I'm learning about RISC-V and working with SBCs
+- Politics
+	- Spoke to various politicians in the Robbinsville and Mercer County area.
+Regular attentant at Robbinsivlle Board of Education and Town Council meetings.
+Plan to continue and work with local campaigns in the future.
+- Finance
+	- Currently part of a money pool trading stocks and crpytocurrency.
+I'm interested in both the decentralization of money and the various ways to build wealth.
 - Niche Operating Systems
 	- Since I started using Linux in High School, I've been interested in fringe operating systems from the past and the present that dared to change the way we use computers.
 For Example, BeOS (Haiku) and the various Unixes.
 - Volleyball
 	- I've been playing as a setter/libero since Spring 2021, I intend to join a rec association in College.
-- Mountain Biking
-	- I go to my local trails every so often, intend to tackle larger ones soon, GoPro footage can be found on my website soon.
 - Literature
 	- I love reading to expose myself to new ways of thinking and explore and redefine my own thoughts as well.
 My favorite author is Haruki Murakami.
 - Japanese